Come behind-the-scenes and explore the medieval streets & alleyways of ancient Genova with us.

 Stayed April 2017, traveled as a couple

 Included in our behind-the-scenes exploring, we have a variety of options, limited only by time.
-There is Ligurian, and Genovese, food to taste ... in my favourite places here in the city, There is ancient chocolate factory where 18th century equipment is still used.
-There are markets - fruit & vegetable, fish and antiques too.
-Live music, the Italian Rivieria., and a range of museums that might blow your mind.
-It's a city with a constant stream of superb exhibitions.
+There is Genovese food to taste ... in my favourite restaurants and bars in and around the city.
+An old-fashioned, famous-in-Liguria, confectionary shop where 18th century equipment is still used.
+There are markets - fruit & vegetable, fish and antique too.
+Live music, a day out exploring the Italian Rivieri, and a range of museums that might blow your mind.
+It is also a city with a constant stream of superb exhibitions.
 We'll see what's on when you're here.

 We have to much to taste and drink and explore.
 So let's talk about how you want me to tailor this experience to fit with your interests.